frankcohen/ReflectionsOS/Docs/SD formating on ESP32S3 + SD:Nand + SPI + Fat.md

 Once you customize the above values, compile and upload the code.
 Then open the Serial Monitor, set the connection speeed to 115200, follow the on-screen instructions.

-Here is an example run on my MacOS laptop using Arduino IDE 2.2.1.
+Here is an example.
+I ran this on my MacOS laptop using Arduino IDE 2.2.1.

 ```
 SdFat version: 2.2.2